goldmansachs/reladomo/reladomo/src/doc/GSC_TO_EC_MIGRATION_GUIDE.md

 # User Guide to migrate from GS Collections to Eclipse Collections

-Since version 1.7.0, `Reladomo` started to support [Eclipse Collections](https://github.com/eclipse/eclipse-collections).
-Along with it, we deprecated the support of [GS Collections]().
+Starting with version 17.0.0, `Reladomo` supports [Eclipse Collections](https://github.com/eclipse/eclipse-collections).
+GS Collections support is now deprecated.
 Please note that GS Collections support is planned to be removed in 1 year (Mar 2019).
 We recommend users to be prepared for the deprecation and start a plan to migrate from GS Collections to Eclipse Collections.

-Here is a quick guide to migrate from GS Collections to Eclipse Colllections
+Here is a quick guide to migrate from GS Collections to Eclipse Collections

 ### General Migration Guide
 1. In `reladomo-gen` task in your build configuration (Ant, Maven or Gradle), replace `generateGscListMethod` with `generateEcListMethod`